gozenc/malumat/README.md

 ## A simple but useful MySQL version control system

 A MySQL database version control system that you can use with XAMPP, MAMP, WAMP installations on MacOSX.
 I wrote this because I wanted to also push database files in Git commits.
 Pretty useful for me in Wordpress projects.
-Just setup your credentials with `./malumat env` then, add your **mysqldump** and **mysql** executables, then push & pull like Git.
+Just setup your credentials with `./malumat env` then, add your `mysqldump` and `mysql` executables, then push & pull like Git.
 Save your work then add it to your repo.
 Probably there are thousands of scripts like that but I just needed a basic one for myself.
+If you don't add `mysqldump` and `mysql` executables it will use system default.

 ## Now Windows is also supported

 Needs work but I already needed to use it in Windows, so I'll develop it in time.
 You can enter your database credentials in `malumat.bat` and type `malumat.bat pull` or `push`.
 Other commands will be added in future.

 ## Sample usage in Wordpress folder structure: